-Fladgate is growing fast.
+Fladgate has been growing fast.
 Turnover has doubled over the past decade and now stands at £49 million.
 As a result, the firm now offers six training contracts annually.
 Expect some fierce competition.

 Those who do land one of the coveted spots can expect to progress fast: the training at the London firm comes in for particular praise.
 “Stellar – all bases covered”, one trainee told us.
 “Very good – all of the partners are willing to take time to explain”, another says.
 You don’t get that everywhere, to put it mildly.
 We do hear that the quality of supervision can vary from department to department, but “the training given centrally (particularly by the Property department) is excellent”.